Chart Color Schemes

 Lilyfield - Rozelle has seen below average employment performance when compared to national benchmarks

-There were 8,773 residents employed while the unemployment rate was 1.0% higher than Greater Sydney's rate of 4.2%.
-Workforce participation in the area was 70.2%, compared to Greater Sydney's 60.0%.
+Employment growth over the past year was estimated at 3.6%.
+There were 8,773 residents in work during this period, with workforce participation at 70.2%, surpassing Greater Sydney's 60.0%.
 Key industries for employment among residents are professional & technical, finance & insurance, and health care & social assistance.
-Professional & technical services have a notably high concentration with employment levels at 1.6 times the regional average.
+Professional & technical services have particularly high representation, with employment levels at 1.6 times the regional average.

-Retail trade shows lower representation at 6.5% compared to the regional average of 9.3%.
-Many residents commute elsewhere for work based on Census data.
-In the 12-month period ending June 2025, employment increased by 3.6%, labour force grew by 4.2%, and unemployment rose by 0.6 percentage points.
-This compares to Greater Sydney where employment grew by 2.6%, labour force expanded by 2.9%, and unemployment rose by 0.3 percentage points.
-As of September 2025, NSW employment contracted by 0.41% (losing 19,270 jobs), with the state unemployment rate at 4.3%.
-National employment forecasts from Jobs and Skills Australia suggest national growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Lilyfield-Rozelle's employment mix suggests local growth of approximately 7.4% over five years and 14.6% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Conversely, retail trade shows lower representation at 6.5% compared to the regional average of 9.3%.
+While local employment opportunities exist, many residents commute elsewhere for work based on Census data.
+In the 12-month period ending June 2025, employment increased by 3.6%, labour force grew by 4.2%, resulting in an unemployment rise of 0.6 percentage points.
+This contrasts with Greater Sydney where employment grew by 2.6% and unemployment rose by 0.3 percentage points.
+State-level data as of Nov-25 shows NSW employment contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%, favourably comparing to the national unemployment rate of 4.3%.
+National employment forecasts from Jobs and Skills Australia indicate growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Lilyfield-Rozelle's employment mix suggests local employment should increase by 7.4% over five years and 14.6% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment